rightkick/Notes/terraform/README.md

 Other useful lifecycle rules:
 - `prevent_destroy`: protects a resource from accidental deletion
-- `ignore_changes`: terraform will ignore changes manually introduced to a specific resource attribute.
+- `ignore_changes`: Terraform will ignore changes manually introduced to a specific resource attribute.
 Subsequent terraform applies will not change the subject resource.

 ## Data sources
 Data sources or data resources are used to retrieve data from externally defined resources.
 These resources may be already provisioned or created through other IaC tools such as Ansible or other and can be of any type supported from Terraform.
 Example: